Activation-induced cytidine deaminase

 Activation-induced cytidine deaminase, also known as AICDA, AID and single-stranded DNA cytosine deaminase, is a 24 kDa enzyme which in humans is encoded by the AICDA gene.
 It creates mutations in DNA by deamination of cytosine base, which turns it into uracil (which is recognized as a thymine).
 In other words, it changes a C:G base pair into a U:G mismatch.
 The cell's DNA replication machinery recognizes the U as a T, and hence C:G is converted to a T:A base pair.
-During germinal center development of B lymphocytes, AID also generates other types of mutations, such as C:G to A:T. The mechanism by which these other mutations are created is not well understood.
-It is a member of the APOBEC family.
+During germinal center development of B lymphocytes, error-prone DNA repair following AID action also generates other types of mutations, such as C:G to A:T. AID is a member of the APOBEC family.

-In B cells in the lymph nodes, AID causes mutations that produce antibody diversity, but that same mutation process leads to B cell lymphoma.
+In B cells in the lymph nodes, AID causes mutations that produce antibody diversity, but that same mutation process can also lead to B cell lymphoma.